This post is part of the "Definitive Guide To Windows 10 Servicing" blog series.

 Yes, you can assign single computers to different servicing options and you may switch to another branch later on.
 Please refer to the Microsoft Help Article on how to do that.

 How Long Do I Have To Update?

 Generally speaking, Windows 10 is now Windows-as-a-Service and will not include Service Packs that you install (or ignore) — but monthly security/quality updates and bi-annual feature updates (released in March and in September).
-Having said that, customers on Semi-Annual Channel (which will be the vast majority of users within an enterprise) have 18 months from the initial release date (depending on which Windows 10 version they are on) to install the next feature upgrade in order to continue receiving monthly security updates.
+Having said that, customers on Semi-Annual Channel (which will be the vast majority of users within an enterprise) have 18-30 months from the initial release date (depending on which Windows 10 version they are on) to install the next feature upgrade in order to continue receiving monthly security updates.
 In addition to the Fall Feature Updates receiving 30-months of support, Microsoft has been extending support for all currently supported Windows 10 Enterprise and Education editions (versions 1607, 1703, 1709, and 1803).

 (Please refer to our new blog post for more information on the Windows 10 Servicing Timeline.)

 When Microsoft launched Windows 10, it also announced there would be no Windows 11 since this new Operating System would be a Windows-as-a-Service.
 Consequently, this requires us to change the way we approach software deployment.

 Now, businesses are encouraged to align their deployment schedule based on the Semi-Annual Channel release schedule: